Volkswagen Gol: Second facelift (2016–2018)

+Third facelift (2018–2023)

 Safety

-The Gol has been rated as highly unsafe by Latin NCAP, the 2009 model in its most basic Latin American configuration with no airbags scoring only one star for adult occupants and two stars for children.
+The Gol has been rated as highly unsafe by Latin NCAP, the 2009 model in its most basic Latin American market configuration with no airbags scoring only one star for adult occupants and two stars for children.
 Its airbag-equipped version scored three stars.
 No ESP is offered, but since 2014, Brazilian law requires ABS brakes and dual front airbags in all new vehicles.

 Since January 2022, the Gol is banned from sale in Argentina following the entry into force of the law prohibiting the sale of new vehicles not equipped with ESP.
 Volkswagen has been very critical of the new law to make this active safety equipment mandatory.
 By refusing to equip the Gol with ESP, Volkswagen had to stop marketing the model in Argentina, even though it was the third best-selling passenger car on the local market in 2021.

 Discontinuation

 Production of the Gol ended in late 2022.
 A Last Edition model for the 2023 model year with exterior upgraded was released in Brazil, with production limited to 1,000 units.
-It will be replaced with a less equipped version of the Polo Mk6, which was introduced as the Polo Track in November 2022.
+It was replaced with a less equipped version of the Polo Mk6, which was introduced as the Polo Track in November 2022.